 What It Could’ve Had

-When you create a task, it takes a couple of extra steps to create reminders and due-dates to the task.
+When you create a task, it takes a couple of extra steps to create reminders and due-dates for the task.
 Now, this is all too common with all task-based approaches (as against a due-date-based approach like TeuxDeux) so the benefit of commonality goes with Wunderlist.
-I’d still love it if it was easier to create a reminder alert right when I created a task.
+I’d still love it if it were easier to create a reminder alert right when I created a task.

 The app’s pretty good and if you’re not as much bothered about syncing them to an account that you have elsewhere, Wunderlist is a pretty good app for task lists.